davestewart/nuxt-content-assets/README.md

 <img src="/image.jpg?width=640&height=480" width="640" height="480" style="aspect-ratio:640/480">
 ```

-If you use custom [ProseImg](https://content.nuxtjs.org/api/components/prose) components, you can pass these values to your own markup:
+If you use [ProseImg](https://content.nuxtjs.org/api/components/prose) components, you can pass these values to your own markup:

 ```vue
 <template>